 Mountain View rooms are slightly more spacious and offer better views of the ocean or mountain, though these views are still slightly limited.

 Ocean View suites are even larger, with a separate lounge area.
 These are a great option for someone who wants more room and a longer stay.
 Please note the toilet does have glass walls in the bathroom.

 Located just off one of the main streets in downtown Port Hardy, this hotel is easy to find and within easy walking distance to all that the city has to offer.
 There are only a few dining options in Port Hardy, but most are just a walk or short drive from Kwa‘lilas Hotel.

 Food and drink

-There are two restaurants on site —Hame Restaurant and Nax’id Pub — both located on the ground floor.
+There are two restaurants on site — Hame Restaurant and Nax’id Pub — both located on the ground floor.
 The food at Hame is inspired by First Nation cuisine and offers a wide selection of hearty meals including sharing platters, salads, pastas and rice bowls.
-It is open for both lunch and dinner but please note that it is closed of Sundays.
+It is open for both lunch and dinner but please note that it is closed on Sundays.
 Nax’id is a more relaxed pub that serves lunch and dinner every day of the week.
-The menu includes a selection hearty meals full of locally sourced meat and vegetables with an First Nation twist.
+The menu includes a selection of hearty meals full of locally sourced meat and vegetables with a First Nation twist.

 You can request connecting rooms.